 Charges and Penalties

-Most jurisdictions (California Penal Code § 148.5, for example) charge an individual who knowingly files a false police report with a misdemeanor.
-Under California law a conviction can land you in county jail for up to six months, in addition to fines, possible probation, counseling, and/or community service.
-But judges have some discretion with sentencing and will likely consider such factors as the defendant's criminal history, motive for making the false report, and the consequences of the report (Was an innocent person taken into custody as a result?).
+Most jurisdictions (California Penal Code Section 148.5, for example) charge an individual who knowingly files a false police report with a misdemeanor.
+Under California law, a conviction can land you in a county jail for up to six months, in addition to fines, possible probation, counseling, and/or community service.
+But judges have some discretion with sentencing and will likely consider such factors as the defendant's criminal history, a motive for making the false report, and the consequences of the report (i.e. an innocent person being taken into custody as a result).

 Civil Liability for False Police Reports